sirjimmylin/DATA-1030-Project/report/finalreport.md

 Determining the most important features globally involved running multiple different global feature importances, including permutation importance, and XGBoost metrics.

 ![Permutation Importance](../figures/permutationimportance.png)
-##### Figure 5.
+##### Figure 6.
 Being female was the strongest feature by permutation feature importance, followed by Protein levels.

-Figure 5 shows the top 10 most important features from permutation feature importance.
+Figure 6 shows the top 10 most important features from permutation feature importance.
 Using permutation feature importance, the difference in test score was calculated as a result of randomly shuffling a feature’s value.

-Figure 6 shows the most important features according to the XGBoost metric weight, while Figure 7 shows the most important features according to the gain metric.
+Figure 7 shows the most important features according to the XGBoost weight metric, while Figure 8 shows the most important features according to the gain metric.

 ![XGBoost Weight](../figures/xgboost_weight_importance.png)
-##### Figure 6.
+##### Figure 7.
 AST (Aspartate Aminotransferase) is the most important feature according to the XGBoost Weight metric.

 ![XGBoost Gain](../figures/xgboost_gain_importance.png)
-##### Figure 7.
+##### Figure 8.
 CHE (Cholinesterase) is the most important feature according to the XGBoost Gain metric.

 ### Discussion
 While there are some contradictory signs of feature importance, there are a few main takeaways.